 Gdansk blogger Justyna Malinowska runs Blog z Miasta, a website about cycling in Gdansk and the places she discovers on her travels.
 We recently caught up with her to find out some local tips on how to make the most of a visit to the city – check out Justyna’s advice and get up to speed on how to explore Gdansk like a local...

-“When a friend visits me in Gdansk, the first place I take them is the Main Town and Długa Street – that’s where most of the well-known attractions are, like the old crane and the Neptune fountain.
+“When a friend comes to explore Gdansk, the first place I take them is the Main Town and Długa Street – that’s where most of the well-known attractions are, like the old crane and the Neptune fountain.
 These are worth seeing at least once!
 Also, there are lots of options for grabbing a coffee or lunch here.

-Spring is the best time of the year to come to Gdansk, the weather is starting to get warm, so it’s perfect for taking walks and going sightseeing.
+Spring is the best time of the year for exploring Gdansk, the weather is starting to get warm, so it’s perfect for taking walks and going sightseeing.
 Plus, you get to see the city before it fills up with tourists.
 If you don’t like crowds, autumn is another great time to pay a visit.

 Gdansk is a cycle-friendly city and most of the interesting parts of the city are connected with bike lanes.
 A word of warning though – be prepared for hills!
 Getting to some of the city’s higher districts won’t be easy for inexperienced cyclists.